 It has been a cruel fate to be born feeling “trapped in the wrong body since birth.”
 Society's reactions can leave someone struggling with their gender identity, often at a young age, feeling like a pariah.
 You can find many compelling personal stories of the difficult years it took before many summoned the courage to embrace their true selves, and begin to transition to the gender they had always known they were.
 A courageous decision in itself, often made terrifying by the likely rejection of family, friends, co-workers, and society at large.

 We have come a long way since US Army vet and hero Christine Jorgensen underwent a very visible and public gender change in the 1950s, and brought widespread media attention to Trans issues.
 The LGBTQ Civil Rights movement has finally embraced the marginalized Transgender cause, with changes to civil rights, equal employment opportunity, healthcare reform, and hate crimes legislation all being tirelessly fought for.
-Along with some Transgender heroes and celebrities frequently in the media, and less irrational fear within Society, it is an exciting and hopeful time to be sure.
+Along with some Transgender heroes and celebrities frequently in the media, and less irrational fear within society, it is a hopeful time to be sure.
 But as the above NYTimes article reminds us, the politics of fear is perhaps more blatant, unguarded and pernicious as ever before.

-But all signs point to a people suffering immensely.
+All signs point to neighbors in our community suffering immensely.
 Discrimination (housing, healthcare, employment, schools, public facilities), physical abuse, homelessness, incarceration, violence, humiliation, and family and societal rejection, have led to horrific suicide attempt rates.
-It is estimated that there are between 1 - 1.4 million who identify as Transgender in the US, and they are far more likely to attempt suicide than the average person – leading to an incomprehensible 41% attempted suicide rate(1).
+It is estimated that there are 1.4 million who identify as Transgender in the US, and they are far more likely to attempt suicide than the average person – leading to an incomprehensible 41% attempted suicide rate(1).